mrmike12333/PluginInfo/README.md

 # Plugin Info

-A lightweight Juce App which displays information about a plugin.
+A lightweight Juce GUI App for inspecting audio plugin metadata.

 Plugin info analyses plugins on a file drop, where it performs a singular scan on your plugin.
 There's no caching, so the results are exactly what the plugin reports!